I have a think about female falsettoAugust 29, 2014 at 8:52 pm | Posted in music | 2 Comments

 This is a semi-serious attempt to talk about falsetto singing in women, which is a new subject for me, so I’m sorry if you are a) only here for the LARFS or b) someone who actually knows about this stuff*.

 It all started with Kate Bush.
-I’m not a fan, but I watched this BBC4 documentary the other night.
+I watched this BBC4 documentary the other night.
 It’s full of people going ‘Wow!
 She sounded so WEIRD!
 And it was so HIGH!’
 And then I went and made a cup of tea, and found myself singing Wuthering Heights, and thinking ‘Actually, it’s not that high.
 I can sing it, so it can’t be.
 But it SEEMS really high.
 What’s going on?’

 I started to wonder about falsetto.
 We associate falsetto with men singing in high registers, like the Bee Gees, and of course lovely delightful countertenors.
 But what about women?

-Up until recently, many singing teachers argued that women didn’t have a falsetto, mostly because falsetto doesn’t add significantly to their range in the way that it does for men (and therefore lacks the ‘stunt’ appeal).
+Up until recently, many singing teachers argued that women didn’t have a falsetto (or that falsetto and ‘head voice’ are the same thing in women).
+This is mostly because falsetto doesn’t add significantly to a woman’s range in the way that it does for men (and therefore lacks the ‘stunt’ factor).
 But this description of falsetto points out that falsetto isn’t about singing high, per se; it’s a different way of producing a sound.
 Anyone can produce a falsetto, and you can do it through most of your range**.
-Some women use it to produce notes that are above their normal range (though this also gets confused with ‘whistle register’, which is yet ANOTHER method of vocal production used to do Mariah Carey-style 5-octave stuff) but others are using it for more interesting, less talked-about effects.
+Some women use it to produce notes that are above their normal range (though this also gets confused with ‘whistle register’, which is yet ANOTHER method of vocal production used to do Mariah Carey-style 5-octave stuff), but others are using it for more interesting, less talked-about effects.

 So, in the Challenge Anneka spirit, I thought I’d have a go at producing it.
 This turned out to be a very good idea, as if you know what (female) falsetto feels like, you start to understand what it sounds like.
 This WikiHow article says you need to lift your eyebrows.
 Okay… Iestyn Davies is a bit more helpful.
 He tries to teach Alan Yentob to sing falsetto here: